How to find the COVID-19 facts in a misinformation pandemic | DW | 02.01.2022

 In a study, Imhoff and his colleagues Pia Lamberty and Olivier Klein looked into people's trust in experts.
 They found that people who were least drawn to conspiracy theories were more likely to trust hypotheses when scientists backed them.
 The content of the hypotheses played a secondary role.

-"For a long time, that was seen as irrational," Imhoff said.
+"For a long time, that was seen as irrational," said Imhoff.
 But, in fact, it makes a lot of sense.
 "As a society, we are reliant on creating a consensus and having trust in that consensus," he said.

 "No one is declared pope or made an aristocrat just like that," Imhoff said, referring to the regular accusations by anti-vaxxers and pandemic deniers that only certain voices are heard in particular fields of research.
 Even Drosten's publications have to hold up under the scrutiny of his fellow scientists.
 And he is considered an expert only because they do hold up.